Overview

 Native Kubernetes support in Dockerman — workloads, networking, config, storage, RBAC, CRDs, Helm, and debug.

-Dockerman's Phase 1 Kubernetes support is a lightweight, GUI-first way to run and inspect a real Kubernetes cluster without switching tools or learning a new dashboard.
+Dockerman's Kubernetes support is a lightweight, GUI-first way to run and inspect a real Kubernetes cluster without switching tools or learning a new dashboard.

 Why Kubernetes in Dockerman